Table of Contents

 ## $`Senescent-Proliferative`

-Finally, a volcano-style scatter plot combines NES and significance for all gene sets, making it easy to identify which sets show the strongest and most statistically robust enrichment or depletion.
+Finally, a volcano-style scatter plot combines NES and significance for all gene sets, making it easy to identify which sets show the strongest and most statistically robust alteration.

 plotCombinedGSEA(GSEAresults, sig_threshold = 0.05, PointSize=6, widthlegend = 26 )